-This is the first in our series, of advice, tips and thoughts for how to save or splurge when planning your wedding.
+Our thoughts for how to save or splurge when considering your wedding invitations....

 When it comes to wedding invitations, your invitation sets the scene for the style of your day.
 Giving careful thought to the design, style and colours is important, as the anticipation for your day starts when guests receive their invitations, as this gives the first glimpse about your day.